kondratyusha/cse15l-lab-reports/lab-report-week-1.md

 ```
 ssh-keygen
 ```
-**Note**: When given the prompt Enter file in which to save the key:<br>Press enter again to specify the default path and take note of it.
+**Note**: When given the prompt to Enter file in which to save the key:<br>Press enter again to specify the default path and take note of it.

 * Now, make `.ssh` directory on your remote machine by running:
 ```